 standard deadlines (check each institute for details, as some institutes do

 not use all the deadlines).

-and Requirements of Types of NIH Funding Programs: NIH has a wide
+of and Requirements for Types of NIH Funding Programs: NIH

 NIH uses acronyms, such as R01, R21, PO1, T32, etc., which designate the different

 types of funding.
 The standard NIH grant is an R01, but NIH also funds short